-Funded by a five-year \$7.5 million grant from Public Safety Canada, the Surrey Anti-Gang Family Empowerment Program (SAFE) represents an innovative, best practice approach to preventing and addressing youth gang involvement.
+Funded by a five-year \$7.5 million grant from Public Safety Canada, the SAFE Program represents an innovative, best practice approach to reducing risk and strengthening resiliency for Surrey youth and their families.

-Led by the City of Surrey, SAFE is keeping children and youth out of gang life through a collaborative model that involves 10 multisectoral partners delivering 11 individual programs under one service umbrella.
-SAFE is now widely seen as a blueprint for municipally driven youth gang prevention projects.
+Led by the City of Surrey, SAFE supports youth and families through a collaborative model that involves 10 multi-sectoral partners delivering 11 individual programs under one service umbrella.